 ◊ Scored 16 points in the final 15:50 against Florida in Athens as the Lady Bulldogs rallied from a 16-point deficit to secure a six-point victory.

 ◊ Missed the Alabama game in Athens to allow a sprained right wrist - originally suffered at No. 20 Arkansas - time to heal.
 Was available against the Crimson Tide but enjoyed the day off after Georgia raced to a 10-0 lead and maintained a comfortable margin throughout.

 ◊ Her "DNP" against Alabama was the first of her career and snapped a streak of 55 straight starts.

-◊ Pleased a vocal group of about 40 family and friends - including a large contingent from Bartlett High School - with a game-high 19 points at Ole Miss.
+◊ Pleased a vocal group of about 40 family and friends with a game-high 19 points at Ole Miss.

 ◊ Scored 11 straight second-half points against Middle Tennessee in the first round of the NCAA Tournament, including hitting both ends of three one-and-ones.